 Another great option in Fira is the , which is often rated as one of the best-value hotels in Santorini.

-If a luxury hotel in Oia IS what you're looking for, check out (often named the best hotel on the island) or the .
+If a luxury hotel in Oia IS what you're looking for, check out (often named the best hotel in Santorini) or the .

 Is Santorini on YOUR travel wish list?
 What would you most like to see there?

-*Note: I received a complimentary Greek Islands tour from Intrepid Travel through my partnership with them.
-All opinions, though, as always are entirely my own.
+*Note: I received a complimentary Greek Islands tour from Intrepid Travel through my partnership with them, which included my visit to Santorini.
+All opinions, as always, are entirely my own.